Table of Contents

 How do you get a business acquisition loan?

-There are several funding options for business acquisition loans, including SBA 7(a) loans, equipment financing, seller financing, and small business loans from online lenders.
+There are several potential funding options for business acquisition loans, including SBA 7(a) loans, equipment financing, seller financing, and small business loans from online lenders.
 To get a business acquisition loan, first decide which type of loan would be right for your needs.
-Then, shop around different lenders — including banks, credit unions, and online lenders — to find the best rate and terms.
-Once you’ve narrowed your search, you’ll submit a full application to your lender of choice and wait for final approval.
+Then, shop around and consider different kinds of lenders — including banks, credit unions, and online lenders — to find the best rate and terms.
+Once you’ve narrowed your search, you can submit a full application to your lender of choice.

 What is an acquisition loan?